Freddie Green

 Frederick William Green (March 31, 1911 – March 1, 1987) was an American swing jazz guitarist who played rhythm guitar with the Count Basie Orchestra for almost fifty years.

 Early life and education

 Green was born in Charleston, South Carolina on March 31, 1911.
 He was exposed to music from an early age, and learned the banjo before picking up the guitar in his early teenage years.

-A friend of his father by the name of Sam Walker taught a young Freddie to read music, and keenly encouraged him to keep up his guitar playing.
+A friend of his father by the name of Sam Walker taught Freddie to read music, and keenly encouraged him to keep up his guitar playing.
 Walker gave Freddie what was perhaps his first gig, playing with a local community group of which Walker was an organizer.
 Another member of the group was William "Cat" Anderson, who went on to become an established trumpeter, working with notable figures such as Duke Ellington.

 Career

 It was around this time that Green's parents died, and he moved to New York City to live with his aunt and continue his education.
 The move opened up a new musical world to Freddie.
 While still in his teens, he began to play around the clubs of the city, earning money and a reputation.
 In one of these gigs, he was noticed by the legendary talent scout John H. Hammond, who realized the potential of Green and introduced him to Basie.

 In 1937, Basie and his ensemble went to one of Green's gigs on the advice of an associate.
 Basie was an immediate fan, and approached Green with a job offer.
 Except for a brief interruption, Freddie Green would remain a pivotal fixture of the Count Basie Band for the next fifty years.